Anzumana/sc2/readme.md

 ```
 npm start
 ```
-This should start sc2 and run a wroker rush. :)
+This should start sc2 and run a worker rush. :)